If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 7. Write your intake forms & terms of service

-If you have had good training you may well have been supplied with a template to use for your client onboarding forms.
+If you have had good training, you may have been supplied with a template for your client onboarding forms.

 You can also opt for coaching-specific software that combines booking, billing, intake forms, and almost anything else you may need.